42-Short/shortinette/README.md

 * Grading student submissions in safe, sandboxed environments.

 We currently support an adapted version of Nils Mathieu's [Rust Piscine](https://github.com/nils-mathieu/piscine-rust), teaching students the basics of the Rust language, but `shortinette` is built to make the addition of new modules SO easy!

+This is still a work in progress, as you read thisk, we are working on the technical documentation to allow you to seamlessly integrate your own assignments into the system.

+For more documentation on the process of organizing a Short (a learning event powered by `shortinette`), refer to this repo's [wiki](https://github.com/42-Short/shortinette/wiki).